-Some might describe my approach to training as “natural horsemanship,” but I draw from a range of equestrian philosophies including classical principles.
-I tailor my approach to each unique horse and the specific needs of their rider.
-I’ve read, watched, and worked with internationally recognized trainers, including Olympic athletes.
-I improve my skills by attending clinics, taking lessons, competing, and consulting with other riders.
+Some might describe my approach to training as “natural horsemanship.”
+I draw from a range of equestrian philosophies including classical principles.
+I approach horses and training holistically and tailor my approach to the needs of each horse and their rider.

 In 2013 I competed in and won the 100-Day Trainer Challenge for ex-racehorses and chronicled my experiences with the 7-year-old OTTB, Solar, in a training diary here.
 Here’s a recap of our progress together during the 100-days:

 - Working for Helen Bell Equestrian (HBE) in England and competing HBE sporthorses and ponies in British events in 2007.

 - Winning the United States Eventing Association Area VII Training level championship in 2010 on my 14 hand Haflinger pony, Pippin.